 Currently our Chairman of the Board of Directors is Mr. Stephen C. Jumper, the Company's President and Chief Executive Officer.
 The Board of Directors believes that the determination of whether the roles of Chief Executive Officer and Chairman of the Board of Directors should be separate should be based on the composition, skills and experience of the Board of Directors and its members and governance efficiency.
-Based on these factors, the Board of Directors has determined that having Mr. Jumper serve as Chief Executive Officer and Chairman is in the best interest of the Company at this time, and that such arrangement makes the best use of Mr. Jumper's unique skills and experience with the Company and his long experience in the seismic industry to act as the representative of the Company.
+Based on these factors, the Board of Directors has determined that having Mr. Jumper serve as Chief Executive Officer and Chairman is in the best interest of the Company, and that such arrangement makes the best use of Mr. Jumper's unique skills and experience with the Company and his long experience in the seismic industry to act as the representative of the Company.

-Following the Merger, the Board of Directors established the position of Lead Director, which will be appointed annually by the Board at such times as the Chairman of the Board is not an independent director.
-Since our Chairman is also a member of management, the Board of Directors has appointed Mr. Craig W. Cooper, a non-management director, as Lead Director.
+Following the Merger in February of 2015, the Board of Directors established the position of Lead Director.
+The Lead Director is appointed annually by the Board if the Chairman of the Board is not an independent director.
+Since our Chairman is also a member of management, the Board of Directors has appointed Mr. Mark A. Vander Ploeg, an independent director, as Lead Director.
 The responsibilities of the Lead Director include:

-- Approving Board meeting agendas and consulting with the Chairman on information provided to the Board of Directors; - Calling meetings of non-management directors and setting agendas for executive sessions; - Presiding at all Board meetings at which the Chairman and Executive Vice Chairman are not present, including executive sessions of the non-employee directors; - Overseeing Board and director evaluations; - Approving the retention of consultants who report directly to the Board of Directors; - Facilitating communication between the directors and the Chief Executive Officer, and communicating the directors' perspectives and consensus view to the Chief Executive Officer; - Assisting the Board of Directors and officers in assuring compliance with and implementation of our governance principles; - Ensuring that the Board of Directors is at least two-thirds independent and that key committees are independent; and - Performing such other functions as the independent directors may designate from time to time.
+- Approving Board meeting agendas and consulting with the Chairman on information provided to the Board of Directors; - · Calling meetings of non-management directors and setting agendas for executive sessions; - Presiding at all Board meetings at which the Chairman is not present, including executive sessions of the non-employee directors; - · Overseeing Board and director evaluations; - · Approving the retention of consultants who report directly to the Board of Directors; - Facilitating communication between the directors and the Chief Executive Officer, and communicating the directors' perspectives and consensus view to the Chief Executive Officer; - Assisting the Board of Directors and officers in assuring compliance with and implementation of our governance principles; - Ensuring that the Board of Directors is at least two-thirds independent and that key committees are independent; and - · Performing such other functions as the independent directors may designate from time to time.